jdereg/json-io/user-guide-writeOptions.md

 >- [ ] Sets the ClassLoader to resolve String class names.

 ### MetaKeys - @id, @ref, @type, @items, @keys, @values

-A few additional fields are sometimes added to a JSON object {...} to give `json-io` help in determining what class to instantiate and load.
-For example, if a class is referenced by more than one field, array, collection element, or Map key or value, then the initial occurrence of the instance will be output with an @id tag and a number _n_.
-Subsequent references will be written as @ref:_n_.
-This will significantly shorten the JSON as the full object will not be written multiple times, instead references to the original are written.
-This permits circular reference support (A => B => C => A), saves memory, and retains the original shape of the graph that was written (serialized) to JSON.
+`json-io` utilizes several special fields added to JSON objects to aid in accurate deserialization:
+- **@id** - When an object is referenced multiple times within the JSON (e.g., across fields, array elements, collection elements, or map keys/values), its first occurrence is tagged with an `@id` and a unique identifier (`n`).
+This tagging facilitates referencing the object in subsequent occurrences without redundancy.
+- **@ref:_n_** - Subsequent references to an object initially tagged with an `@id` are marked with `@ref` and the same identifier (`n`).
+This approach greatly reduces JSON size because the object is serialized only once, and subsequent mentions are handled through references.
+- **@type** - Specifies the class of the object being serialized, which helps `json-io` determine the correct class to instantiate during deserialization.
+- **@items, @keys, @values** - These keys are used to structure collections and maps in JSON, ensuring that the original data structure's integrity is maintained during serialization and deserialization.

+These meta-keys enhance the efficiency of the JSON format by supporting circular references (e.g., A => B => C => A), reducing memory usage, and preserving the original object graph's structure through serialization.
 >#### `boolean` isShortMetaKeys()
 >- [ ] Returns `true` if instructed to use short meta-keys (@i => @id, @r => @ref, @t => @type, @k => @keys,
 @v => @values, @e => @items), `false` for full size. `false` is the default.